Carmel: An Ancient Path for Today's Pilgrim

 The section entitled Modern Texts includes recent official documents of the Carmelite Order and its various incorporated groups, which express in often very beautiful terms how the Carmelite Family sees itself today.
 This section includes the 1995 Constitutions of the Carmelite friars and their formation Ratio, as well as the 2003 Rule for the Third Order of Carmel.

-Under Saints of the Order you will find links to the writings of some of the holy women and men of Carmel over the centuries.
+Under Saints of the Order you will find links to the writings of some of the holy women and men of the Order over the centuries.

-The "Contemporary Authors" section includes some modern exponents of Carmelite spirituality, arranged alphabetically.
+The Carmelite Family Letters page lists some of the modern teachings from the Superiors General, and the "Contemporary Authors" pages list some modern exponents of Carmelite spirituality, arranged alphabetically.

 How much of yourself and your own spiritual journey do you find reflected in these articles?
 Are there questions that touch the searching of your heart?